 You've found the official Internet home of RPerl, the optimizing compiler for the Perl 5 computer programming language.

-RPerl allows your low-magic Perl 5 software to be compiled into super-fast and fully-compatible C++.
+RPerl allows your low-magic Perl 5 software to be compiled into ultra-fast and fully-compatible C++.

 If this is your first visit, please click the FAQ question mark button on the right.

-Like RPerl on Facebook for fun & informative daily updates.
+Like RPerl on Facebook & follow on Twitter for fun & informative daily updates.

 It may not be Christmas, but at least it's Independence Day.
 Happy Birthday to both America & RPerl!

 December 25th, 2014: RPerl v1.0 Beta2 Released